Humphrey Walwyn: Naval career

 On 29 February 1928 he was promoted to rear admiral.
-He was appointed a Companion of the Order of the Bath (CB) on 4 June 1928.
+He was appointed a Companion of the Order of the Bath (CB) in the 1928 Birthday Honours.

-The same year Walwyn was appointed Flag Officer Commanding and Director of the Royal Indian Marine, receiving promotion to vice admiral on 1 November 1932, and on 2 January 1933 was made a Knight Commander of the Order of the Star of India (KCSI).
+The same year Walwyn was appointed Flag Officer Commanding and Director of the Royal Indian Marine, receiving promotion to vice admiral on 1 November 1932, and in the 1933 New Year Honours was made a Knight Commander of the Order of the Star of India (KCSI).
 He oversaw the change of the Royal Indian Marine to the Royal Indian Navy in October 1934, of which he was the first Flag Officer Commanding, but retired in November 1934 after only a month.
 He was placed on the Retired List on 15 December 1934.

 Governor of Newfoundland

 From 1936 Walwyn served as Governor of Newfoundland and chairman of the Commission of Government.
-On 6 June 1939 he was appointed a Knight Commander of the Order of St. Michael and St. George (KCMG).
+In the 1939 Birthday Honours he was appointed a Knight Commander of the Order of St. Michael and St. George (KCMG).
 During the Second World War he was active in encouraging Newfoundlanders to join the war effort.
 In 1946, he retired to Maiden Newton, Dorset, where he died in 1957.